We are a nation of dog lovers. Around 44 percent of households have pets in the UK, but the most popular pet by a mile is a dog.

 It can sometimes take hundreds of repetitions to teach a puppy a new command.
 Be consistent and make sure family members are doing the same as you.
 Offer a treat if he listens.
 Practise makes perfect.

-Give lots of praise to your puppy when he is good, but never reward bad behaviour as this will only confuse him.
+Give lots of praise to your puppy when he is good, but never reward bad behavior as this will only confuse him.

 8. Discourage biting or nipping